www-delart/www-delart.github.io/content/contact/_index.md

 title = "Contact"
 +++

-Tell me about Your Project.
+Tell us about Your Project.

-I am here to help and answer any question you might have.
+We are here to help and answer any question you might have.

-#### Drop me a line and I will be in touch as soon as possible
+#### Drop us a line and we will be in touch as soon as possible

 <a href="mailto:darius.via@gmail.com">darius.via@gmail.com</a>